 Cotuit Bateria: Led by Cape-based percussionists Sam Holmstock (Entrain) and Michael Dunford (Cla da Bossa Nova), the Cotuit Bateria is a Brazilian Samba-infused drumming group that rehearses monthly and performs locally.
 This free jam session is open to all — come hit a drum or a bell, shake a shaker or even dance with wild abandon with us!
 Contact Michael Dunford at firstname.lastname@example.org for more information.

-FSP Coop Clubhouse: Strengthening families, empowering parents, and supporting stable environments for children are at the core of the community-based Family Services Programs at The Children’s Study Home, based in Hyannis.
-The FSP Coop Clubhouse meets monthly in the Center's Art Studio for a free 90-minute art, music, or movement class for kids aged 12-17, led by CCftA faculty.
-This program is generously funded by The Cooperative Bank of Cape Cod.
+FSP Clubhouse: Strengthening families, empowering parents, and supporting stable environments for children are at the core of the community-based Family Services Programs at The Children’s Study Home, based in Hyannis.
+The FSP Clubhouse meets monthly in the Center's Art Studio for a free 90-minute art, music, or movement class for kids aged 12-17, led by CCftA faculty.
+This program was generously funded by The Cooperative Bank of Cape Cod in 2019 and by the Arts Foundation of Cape Cod in 2020.

 Housing Assistance Corporation: Groups of homeless children and their caregivers come to the Center to engage in meaningful art projects.
 The most recent was a large mural of life-sized cutouts of the children that was displayed in the Center’s art gallery to educate the public about the homeless population on Cape Cod.
 This partnership could be expanded with additional funding.